stanleyshuang/ima2/README.md

 The main components are

-1. CNC Server: host a database of bots.
+1. **CNC Server**: host a database of bots.
 All bots connect to the CNC Server and wait for receiving and performing attack commands.
-2. Loader: is listening to bot's reporting.
+2. **Loader**: is listening to bot's reporting.
 When a bot brute-force logins a target device, it reports the IP, port, username and password to loader.
 Loader would login the device, identify the hardware architecture then infect the device.
-3. Bot: is the binary resident on infected IoT devices.
+3. **Bot**: is the binary resident on infected IoT devices.
 Bot sends heartbeats to CNC Server, brute-force login random selected IPs.
 Once bot logins successfully, bot reports the data to loader.
 Bot also receives and performs the attack commands from CNC server.

 The other roles

-* Target: the IoT devices which bot tried to brute-force login and loader tried to infect.
+* **Target**: the IoT devices which bot tried to brute-force login and loader tried to infect.
-* Victim: the machines which would be DDOS by Mirai.
+* **Victim**: the machines which would be DDOS by Mirai.

 The woking sequence is

-1. Scan: A bot brute-force logins another target machine.
+1. **Scan**: A bot brute-force logins another target machine.
-2. Report: When it is successfully, the bot reports the connection information to loader
+2. **Report**: When it is successfully, the bot reports the connection information to loader
-3. Infect: Loader listen to bot's reporting, then, leverage the connection information to infect the target.
+3. **Infect**: Loader listen to bot's reporting, then, leverage the connection information to infect the target.
-4. Heartbeat: If infection successes, the target device became a bot and send heartbeats to CNC Server.
+4. **Heartbeat**: If infection successes, the target device became a bot and send heartbeats to CNC Server.
-5. Attack: CNC Server save the bot information in database.
+5. **Attack**: CNC Server save the bot information in database.
 Once the administrator requests for an attack, CNC Server sends attack command to bots.

 # Pre-requirement
 Required Software